 Many candidates find the DGSA training requirements leading up to the examination extremely difficult, a fact bourn out by the national-average high failure rates (though this is also undoubtedly due to inconsistent exam writing - a very low pass rate on one exam is usually followed by an unusually high one in the following set of exams as the exam body tries to even-out the average pass rate).

-We usually limit our class sizes to no more than five candidates, so that each can receive the help and support they need, and indeed, we frequently run one-to-one sessions.
+We limit our class sizes so that each trainee can receive the help and support they need, and indeed, we frequently run one-to-one sessions.
 This has helped us to maintain an exceptional first-time pass rate.
-We are also very proud to have also successfully re-trained many students who have failed exams with other training providers, some of whom have attended multiple courses.
+We are also very pleased to have also successfully re-trained many students who have failed exams with other training providers - some of whom have attended multiple courses.

 We prefer to run these courses at our fully equipped training centre in Southampton, but we can also come to you and train on-site, nationwide, if required, contact us for details (02380 702576 or, firstname.lastname@example.org).